Development and Humanitarian Cooperation

 - Humanitarian Support – Australia places a high priority on humanitarian assistance to Somalia.
 Australia adopts a ‘humanitarian-plus’ approach, focusing on life-saving assistance as well as early recovery and resilience building.
 In 2018-19 Australia provided AU$ 10.5 million support to communities in Somalia.
 This funding was provided through partners such as the Somalia Humanitarian Fund (SHF), Somalia Resilience Program (SomReP), World Food Programme (WFP) and Food and Agriculture Organization (FAO).
-In 2017-18 Australia has provided AU$10 million in response to the ongoing drought.
+In 2017-18 Australia has provided over AU$ 18.75 million in response to the ongoing drought.

 For more information: please email [email protected] and clearly identify which program you are enquiring about.